DataDog/documentation/content/en/logs/explorer/_index.md

 {{< img src="logs/explorer/send_view_to.png" alt="Send view to" responsive="true" style="width:30%;">}}

 The *Send To...* button is the go-to for interactions to sent a log explorer view in other contexts, inside Datadog or outside Datadog.
-Interactions vary depending on contexts (Export to Monitor is only available for Analytics view for instance).
+Available interactions vary depending on explorer page.

 {{< tabs >}}